Your instructor and school control which tools are available. If this tool is not available, your instructor or school may have disabled it.

 The collaboration tools allow you to participate in real-time lessons and discussions.
 Examples of these sessions include online discussions, test review sessions, real-time lectures, and live question-and-answer forums.
-You may also be allowed to review recordings of previous sessions.
+You may also be able to review recordings of previous sessions.

 Course groups can also use the collaboration tools for private sessions open to their course group members only.